mpusz/wg21-papers/src/2981R0_improving_our_safety_with_a_physical_quantities_and_units_library.md

 the mountain peak mean after all?

-Modeling such affine space entities with `quantity` (vector) and `quantity_point` (point) class templates improve overall project safety by eliminating accidental equations at compile time.
+Modeling such affine space entities with `quantity` (vector) and `quantity_point` (point) class templates improve overall project's safety by eliminating accidental equations at compile time.

 ## `explicit` is not explicit enough